 The prophecy of the third great kingdom, the kingdom of brass, was of the Grecian Empire.
 We know this through Gabriel's interpretation of Daniels vision (Daniel 8:1-27) during the reign of King Belshazzar.
 As noted above, Gabriel tells Daniel that the ram with two horns are the kings of Media and Persia (Daniel 8:20).
 Then in the following verse Gabriel reveals that the kingdom who will defeat the Medes and Persians, will be Greeks (Daniel 8:21).
 This prophecy was fulfilled when the Persian Empire was conquered by Alexandra the Great and the Greeks in 331 BC.

 The name of fourth great kingdom (Daniel 2:33,40) was not revealed in the Book of Daniel.
-It did happen though until 146 BC when the Roman Empire conquered the Greeks at the Battle of Corinth.
+It did happen though in 146 BC when the Roman Empire conquered the Greeks at the Battle of Corinth.